-Recology offers offers organic waste recycling services to our commercial customers.
-Services offered, and pricing, depends on service area.
-Customers participating in our programs must keep green waste separated from food waste, and we do NOT accept food-soiled paper waste at this time.
-Plastic bags and compostable plastics are NOT allowed.
+Recology offers organic waste recycling services to our commercial customers.
+Pricing depends on the service area.
+Customers participating in our programs must keep green waste separated from food waste, and we do not accept food-soiled paper waste at this time.
+Plastic bags and compostable plastics are not allowed.

 Green Waste Service Container Sizes Offered

 Food Waste Service Container and Bin Sizes Offered